 Newfoundland and Labrador

 Newfoundland offers the chance to see one of the most extensive varieties of whales in the world: belugas, minkes, pilots, humpbacks, sperm and the more elusive but sometimes spotted blue or fin whales

 Visitors in June/July may be lucky enough to see icebergs and whales in the same trip.

 Where to Go Whale Watching in Newfoundland & Labrador: Ocean Quest Adventures near St. John's offers a range of tours and accommodation.

-Types of Whales: Finbacks, minkes, humpbacks, Sei whale and the occasional North Atlantic Right Whale
+In New Brunswick, you have the chance to see Finbacks, minkes, humpbacks, Sei whale and the occasional North Atlantic Right Whale.

 Whale Watching Season: May through October.

 Where to Go Whale Watching in New Brunswick: Campobello Island, St. Andrews, and Grand Manan Island are three of the most popular spots to whale watch.